Skip to Main Content

 What to Know About Assault Charges in New Jersey

 • Aggravated Assault: The more serious charge, aggravated assault, may be brought when a person causes serious bodily injury, attempts to cause such injury, or uses a deadly weapon.
 Notably, in New Jersey, assaulting police officers, firefighters, teachers, or other protected classes automatically elevates charges.
-Aggravated assault is an indictable crime ranging from fourth degree to second degree.
+Aggravated assault is an indictable crime ranging from fourth-degree aggravated assault to second-degree aggravated assault.
 In other words, it is New Jersey’s version of a felony.

 Defenses Against an Assault Charge in New Jersey